DataHaskell/docs/_posts/2016-10-19-current-environment.md

 date: 2016-10-19 21:08:18
 ---

-A list of data science and machine learning tools and algorithms that either already exist or we would like to exist.
+A knowledge base of data science and machine learning tools and algorithms written in Haskell that either already exist or we would like to exist.

+Note: some libraries are mentioned more than once, because they provide functionality that covers a few areas, however for clarity the links and project descriptions are only given at their first occurrence.

 ## Data structures